ProfitabilityInfrastructure & Construction

 Example Infrastructure & Construction Companies to Analyze

-Use the Equiscale Screener โ†’ to filter infrastructure & construction stocks by roic and other metrics.
+Filter infrastructure & construction stocks by roic and other metrics:

 Key Takeaways

-• ROIC (Return on Invested Capital) in infrastructure & construction should be compared against sector peers, not the market average.
+• ROIC (Return on Invested Capital) in infrastructure & construction should be compared against sector peers in the same market (US S&P 500 / Russell or Indian NSE / BSE), not the broad market average.

 • Sector characteristics: Order-book driven, high working capital needs, government capex dependent, long project cycles.